 By Gary Schnitkey

-Editor's note: This article is taken from the University of Illinois' FarmdocDaily website.
-For the full version, which includes additional graphs, click here.
-Schnitkey is an ag econ professor at U of I.
+Editor's note: This article is from farmdocDAILY.
+For the complete version, which includes a detailed chart, click here.
+Schnitkey is an ag economist with the University of Illinois.